top of page

 · chickpeas or garbanzo bean

-In the next blog we’ll explore inspirational ways of having more beans in our day and if you want to hear more about these awesome legumes The Food Programme (BBC Radio 4) has a couple of excellent podcast episodes on all things beans.
+Next time, we’ll explore inspirational ways of having more beans in our day, and if you want to hear more about these awesome legumes, The Food Programme (BBC Radio 4) has a couple of excellent podcast episodes on all things beans.

 Happy eating,